-In these lawsuits the consumer is almost always represented by an attorney.
+In these lawsuits, the consumer is almost always represented by an attorney.
 The amount of money that the consumer sues for includes the consumer's attorney fees and costs.
-Suing in state court is almost always the most time consuming and lengthy of all remedies, but a successful lawsuit can award the consumer the highest monetary damages.
+Suing in state court is almost always the most time-consuming and lengthy of all remedies, but a successful lawsuit can award the consumer the highest monetary damages.

 Usually, you file a simple court document to start the case.
 Hearings are usually held less than two months after the lawsuit is filed.
-At the hearing the judge may issue a ruling on the spot or take the case "under submission" and mail you the ruling at a later date.
-(Learn more about small claims court, including how to bring an action, in our Small Claims Court topic area.)
+At the hearing, the judge may issue a ruling on the spot or take the case "under submission" and mail you the ruling at a later date.
+The disadvantage of using small claims courts is that Small Claims Courts limit the amount of damages that you can get.

 The Federal Trade Commission (FTC) is charged with overseeing debt collector actions and ensuring that the FDCPA is not violated.
 Consumers can contact the FTC with FDCPA concerns.
 You can file an online complaint using the FTC's Complaint Assistant at www.ftccomplaintassistant.gov.